 Her presentation was titled: “Practicing Well: Student Perspectives on a Bioethics and Medical Humanities Scholarly Concentration Program.”

 Liu is working on a medical scholars research project under the mentoring of Dr. Audrey Shafer.
-View more information about the conference and award on the WGEA website.

 Congratulations to Dr. Howard!

 Dr. Steven Howard has been appointed to the Field Advisory Committee (FAC) for the VA National Anesthesia Service.
 In his role with this national level committee, Dr. Howard will be interacting directly with Dr. John Sum-Ping, the Director of the National Anesthesia Service.
 Here is a short description of the FAC from the VA Handbook:

 8. FIELD ADVISORY COMMITTEE

 The Field Advisory Committee, composed of four to eight field-based VA-employed Anesthesiologists and CRNAs, meets annually.
 It is responsible for providing:

 a.
 Advice and recommendations to the National Anesthesia Service Director regarding: